jaredhuling/blog/content/about/index.md

 menu = "main"
 +++

-Jared Huling is an Assistant Professor in the Department of Statistics at The Ohio State University
+Jared Huling is an Assistant Professor, Division of Biostatistics, School of Public Health, University of Minnesota

 - <http://jaredhuling.org>
 - <https://github.com/jaredhuling>